Why Is Car Insurance So Expensive in New York?

 7. The Group Rating System Effects on Upstate Drivers

-• Upstate drivers pay more than their local risk factors would suggest
+Upstate drivers often pay more than their local risk warrants.
+New York's group rating system is why.

 A driver in rural New York pays much more than they would if rates were based purely on local risk factors.
 While upstate areas have lower theft and fewer accidents, their premiums include a portion of NYC's elevated claim costs.

-This differs from states without major metropolitan areas like New York City, where risks remain more consistent across regions.
+This differs from states without major metropolitan areas, such as New York City, where risks are more consistent across regions.

 Calculating New York Car Insurance Estimates